A Case of Mistaken Identity

-Washington's last will and testament, written in July 1799 before his death that December, provided for the eventual emancipation, care, and education of his slaves, following the death of Martha Washington.
-However, he had no legal control over whether the Custis family dower slaves would gain their freedom.
-As a result, Hercules' children remained enslaved, even after Martha Washington’s death in May 1802.
+Washington's last will and testament provided for the eventual emancipation of the enslaved people he directly owned, following the death of Martha Washington.
+However, he had no legal control over whether the people owned by the Custis estate would gain their freedom.
+As a result, Hercules Posey's children remained enslaved.

 George Washington University